Do You Need an Accounting Manager or Just More Accountants?

 The Combination That Works

-For most companies where this question is coming up, the answer is usually: an Accounting Manager first, then additional accountants reporting into them.
-The manager establishes structure, documents processes, sets quality standards, and then staff execute within that framework.
+For most companies where this question comes up, the answer is: an Accounting Manager first, then additional accountants reporting into them.
+The manager establishes structure, documents processes, and sets quality standards.
+Staff execute within that framework.

-The reverse order – building a larger team first and then trying to manage them into a functional structure – is significantly harder.
-You inherit ingrained habits, inconsistent processes, and a new Accounting Manager who has to remediate before they can build.
+The reverse – building a larger team first and then trying to manage them into a functional structure – is significantly harder.
+You inherit ingrained habits, inconsistent processes, and a new Accounting Manager who has to remediate before they can build anything.

-This is a pattern MAVI sees often.
-Accounting Managers placed through MAVI come pre-vetted with 5–7+ years of experience and at least two years in management roles – ready to build structure, not just maintain it.
-Book a call to check out Accounting Manager profiles.
+Accounting Managers placed through MAVI come pre-vetted with five to seven-plus years of experience and at least two years in management roles.

 Frequently Asked Questions